DenglerOS/linuxkit/README.md

 # Run CrunOS build

 To run CrunOS build inside of a qemu vm additional qemu / qemu img is needed!
+Instead of `linuxkit run [qemu]` you can use a qemu(-kvm) container with https://github.com/crunos/qemu